-The best virtual machine software makes it easy to provide virtualization for different operating systems, allowing you to run multiple OS installs on the same computer or workstation.
+The best virtual machine software makes it simple and easy to run multiple operating systems on the same computer or workstation.

 Virtual machines have become an important part of computing, not least for business and especially for cloud computing.
 However, virtualization is something also available to home users as well.